 FC-A.1.1 This Module applies, to all investment firm licensees, a comprehensive framework of Rules and Guidance aimed at combating money laundering and terrorist financing.
-In so doing, it helps implement the 40 Recommendations on money laundering and 9 Special Recommendations on terrorist financing, issued by the Financial Action Task Force (FATF), that are relevant to investment firm licensees.
+In so doing, it helps implement the FATF Recommendations on combating money laundering and the financing of terrorism & proliferation, issued by the Financial Action Task Force (FATF), that are relevant to investment firm licensees.
 It also helps implement IOSCO guidance in this area.
 (Further information on these can be found in Chapter FC-9.)
 The Module also contains measures relating to the combating of fraud in the investment business sector.